 It all lays out flat for easy access to everything and comes with a rain cover, to keep your spare tube grit-free.
 Because it attaches only to the saddle rails, it plays nicely with dropper posts.

 Voile is actually a ski brand based in Utah and its trademark orange straps were invented more than thirty years ago as a unique way to keep skis together and attach glueless climbing skins.
-They are also this writer's preferred way to attach spare tire kit to his bikes.
+They are also pretty good at attaching 'spare tire' kit to bikes.

-What to look at when choosing the best saddle bags for mountain biking
+How to choose the best saddle bags for mountain bikes

 Pro tip: re-roll your inner tubes with the valve in the middle (keep the valve cap on), it will be about half the size when you’re done with it.